gagankannadiga/Hotel-management-system/README.md

-Overview of the Hotel Management System
-📌 Project Summary
-The Hotel Management System is a Java-based application designed to handle hotel operations like user registration, room management, booking reservations, and payments.
-The system uses Hibernate ORM for database interactions and MariaDB/MySQL as the database.

-🎯 Objective
-The primary goal of this project is to simplify hotel operations by providing an easy-to-use menu-driven system for managing:
-✅ Users (Admins & Customers)
-✅ Rooms (Availability, Pricing, and Room Types)
-✅ Bookings (Reservations and Status Updates)
-✅ Payments (Tracking Transactions)

-🛠 Technologies Used
-Java (JDK 8+) – Core development language
-Hibernate ORM – Database interaction
-MariaDB/MySQL – Data storage
-JPA (Java Persistence API) – Entity management
-Maven – Project build tool
-📂 Project Modules
-1️⃣ User Management
-Add new users (Admin & Customer roles)
-View the list of registered users
-2️⃣ Room Management
-Add rooms with room number, price, and type
-Check room availability
-3️⃣ Booking System
-Book rooms for registered users
-Check booking details
-4️⃣ Payment System
-Record payments for bookings
-Store payment method and amount
-🚀 How It Works
-1️⃣ Admin/User logs in
-2️⃣ Admin adds rooms with details like price and type 3️⃣ Users book available rooms
-4️⃣ Payment is recorded after booking
-5️⃣ Database is updated automatically using Hibernate
+# Hotel Management System

+---

+## Project Summary
+The Hotel Management System is a Java-based application designed to manage core hotel operations, including user registration, room management, booking reservations, and payments.
+The system uses **Hibernate ORM** for efficient database interactions and **MariaDB/MySQL** for data storage.

+## Objective
+The main goal of this project is to streamline hotel operations by providing a user-friendly, menu-driven system for managing:
+* Users (Admins & Customers)
+* Rooms (Availability, Pricing, and Types)
+* Bookings (Reservations and Status Updates)
+* Payments (Transaction Tracking)

+## Technologies Used
+* **Java (JDK 8+)**: The core development language.
+* **Hibernate ORM**: Used for database interaction.
+* **MariaDB/MySQL**: The relational database for data storage.
+* **JPA (Java Persistence API)**: Manages entity persistence.
+* **Maven**: The project build and dependency management tool.

+## Project Modules
+### 1. User Management
+* Add new users with Admin and Customer roles.
+* View a list of all registered users.

+### 2. Room Management
+* Add new rooms with details like room number, price, and type.
+* Check the availability of rooms.

+### 3. Booking System
+* Book available rooms for registered users.
+* View and check booking details.

+### 4. Payment System
+* Record payments for completed bookings.
+* Store payment method and amount.

+## How It Works
+1. An Admin or User logs into the system.
+2. An Admin can add new rooms and specify their price and type.
+3. Users can then book any of the available rooms.
+4. Payment is recorded after a booking is made.
+5. All system changes are automatically updated in the database using Hibernate.